felbuch/felbuch.github.io/_posts/2020-09-29-Converting-a-pandas-dataframe-into-a-SQL-database-in-3rd-normal-form.md

 ## First look at the data

 The data we'll be using is a dataset of [Spotify songs](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-01-21/readme.md).
-This is how it looks:
+You will also find a data dictionary on the same link.
+This is how the data looks:

 ```python